digital-asset/daml/docs/source/json-api/index.rst

 The response is the same as for the POST method below.

-Get all Active Contracts Matching a Given Query
+Get All Active Contracts Matching a Given Query
 ***********************************************

 List currently active contracts that match a given query.